sailepradh/Meeting/Weekly Meetings/2017_JAN/Meeting_8.md

 * Second chip in GM cells and quantification; However lesser
 * Troubleshooting done
-* Redo the GN Chipseq
+* Redo the GM Chipseq
 * qPCR with 5 minutes

 ###### Anil Anandashankar